Bertware/bukkitgui/README.md

 =============
 operating systems
 ------------------
 Windows XP and higher.
-If it doesn't work, make shure if you have .net framework 3.5 Download link - .NET 3.5 including all previous versions.
+If it doesn't work, make shure if you have .net framework 3.5.
-Linux and Mac aren't supported, however I'm planning a new project which will work on all operating systems.
+Linux and Mac aren't supported.

 minecraft servers
 -----------------
 The following minecraft servers are supported:

-Bukkit build 800 and higher (lower isn't tested) RemoteToolKit
+*Bukkit build 800 and higher (lower isn't tested) *RemoteToolKit
-Vanilla
+*Vanilla
-Tekkit
+*Tekkit
-MCPC (set server type to vanilla,generic java, or to bukkit with disabled "retrieve current version on server start") CraftBukkit
+*MCPC (set server type to vanilla,generic java, or to bukkit with disabled "retrieve current version on server start") *CraftBukkit
-Spigot
+*Spigot
-Spout
+*Spout